-A few months ago I had a conversation with the editorial director of one of today’s most highly trafficked Christian websites.
-I thanked him for all the great content, but also asked why there was so little related to global missions.
+A few months ago, I had a conversation with the editorial director of one of today’s most highly trafficked Christian websites.
+I thanked him for all the great content, but I also asked why there was so little content related to global missions.
 His response?

 Honestly, most of the missions writing we receive is so guilt-driven that we can’t use it.

 Let me give you an example.
-In November of last year an article was published by one of my new favorite websites titled, “Dear Church, Missions is Not For Your Own Discipleship“.
-It’s a pretty typical missions article, providing a biblical basis for missions, some missions history, and the importance of unreached people groups.
+In November of last year, an article was published by one of my new favorite websites titled, "Dear Church, Missions Is Not For Your Own Discipleship."
+It’s a pretty typical missions article that provides a biblical basis for missions, touches on some missions history, and underscores the importance of targeting unreached people groups.
 Ultimately, it addresses common practices in short-term mission trips, many of which truly are legitimate problems.
 However, consider with me some of the article’s underlying messages:

 Do some churches misuse today’s global accessibility?
 Sadly, yes.
 But what’s the subtle message?
-Something like this: ‘The good ol’ days of mission has passed, and it’s our narcissistic fault.’
+Something like this: "The good ol’ days of mission have passed, and it’s our narcissistic fault."

 Let’s look at another example.
 The writer continues,

-Do some people think that being more thankful for what they have is an appropriate response to missions experiences?
+Do some people think that being more thankful for what they have is the main goal of a missions experience?
 Unfortunately, yes.
 But I struggle to hear the argument over the tone of the writing.
-It says to me, ‘Praying for people to be changed through missions is insignificant; we only do that to sound spiritual anyway.’
+What it says to me is, "Praying for people to be changed through missions is insignificant; we only do that to sound spiritual anyway."

-Do we need to be reminded of the urgent need of unreached people to hear the gospel?
+Do we need to be reminded of the urgent need for unreached people to hear the gospel?
 Absolutely!
-But my zeal to set sail was ironically diverted by this undercurrent: ‘Unless you go and tell people the gospel, they will go to hell and it will be your fault; their salvation depends on you.’
+But my zeal to set sail was ironically diverted by this undercurrent: "Unless you go and tell people the gospel, they will go to hell and it will be your fault; their salvation depends on you."
 Yes, remind me to wrestle with my human responsibility.
-But gospel me with missions identity, not missions indictment.
+But also gospel me with missions identity, not missions indictment.

 Missions as a whole is the endeavor to glorify God by obeying the Great Commission by crossing cultures and language to make disciples of all nations.

 Does missions include glorifying God by obeying the Great Commission?
 No doubt about it.
 But I can’t shake the (likely unintended) subliminal message.
-It goes, ‘Missions is all about God and lost people, and it has little or nothing to do with you.’
+It goes something like, "Missions is all about God and lost people, and it has little or nothing to do with you."